1. Urban Diner

 3. Xinle Mian Guan (心樂麵館)

-What It Is: A new noodle shop by Xinle Mian Guan, a nearly 30-year-old brand whose original shop in Hongkou has been dubbed "海上第一肠" (No.1 intestine in Shanghai) by locals for years.
+: A new noodle shop by Xinle Mian Guan, a nearly 30-year-old brand whose original shop in Hongkou has been dubbed "海上第一肠" (No.1 intestine in Shanghai) by locals for years.
 They do 15 types of Shanghainese-style noodles, all made on site, with classic flavors like chao dachang (stir-fried pig intestine), chao yaohua (stir-fried flower-shaped pig kidneys), chao larou (spicy shredded pork) and zhugan (stir-fried pig liver), all well-executed, tender, and savory.
 Basically, it's heaven for offal-lovers, and they're open until 3am.

 They also serve sides like the classic breaded pork chop with lajiangyou (Shanghainese spicy soy), stir-fried red spinach, jimaocai and kongxingcai (water spinach).
 They're all good renditions of homemade, easy to prepare Shanghainese dishes people grew up with.
 Xinle Mianguan got a lot of hype after a few food bloggers wrote about it, and even more when "China's richest son" Wang Sicong paid a visit to the new one.
 The ingredients are fresh and limited, so they always run out of one or two flavors before the end of lunchtime.